michaelfaulkner/super-aLby/README.md

 - `python sample_analysis/make_ising_spec_heat_and_mag_density_figs.py`
 - `python sample_analysis/make_ising_trace_plots.py`

+The first two scripts also create additional figures not presented in the paper.
+These are useful for demonstrating critical slowing down (in Metropolis simulations) and its effects.

 To make figure 9, go to [xy-type-models](https://github.com/michaelfaulkner/xy-type-models) and follow the instructions in the [README](https://github.com/michaelfaulkner/xy-type-models/blob/main/README.md).
 We aim to eventually integrate xy-type-models into [super-aLby](https://github.com/michaelfaulkner/super-aLby).